AdiletBekmuratov/Vite-React-TypeScript-Tailwind-Starter/README.md

 ### Clone the template

-To clone this template you can use one of the three ways:
+To clone this template you can use one of the two ways:

 #### 1. Use npx degit